grr69/originatr/unofficial-grindr-apiv3-documentation.md

     http://cdns.grindr.com/images/thumb/320x320/<his Profile image hash>

 Note that the thumbnail size was increased between v2 (187px) and v3 (320px), and the URL has changed correspondingly.

+###Get the profile of specific users
+If you know the Profile IDs of specific users, you can fetch the contents of their profiles by issuing an authenticated POST to `https://grindr.mobi/v3/profiles` with this payload:

+    {
+        "targetProfileIds": [
+            "12345678",
+            "23456789"
+        ]
+    }

+The server responds with the profile details for each of the requested profiles.
+The response is the same as to the `locations` API above, and won't be repeated here.

+In some cases, the client uses an alternate method to query profiles.
+Issue an authenticated GET to `https://grindr.mobi/v3/profiles/<his Profile Id>`.
+The server response is identical to above, except it only returns a single profile in each request.

+It's not clear why there are two methods to query a profile.

 ###Add a user to your favorites (add a star)
 Issue an authenticated POST to `https://grindr.mobi/v3/favorites/<his profile id>` with no payload.